 Electronic Lab Notebooks:

 Many funding agencies, particularly the National Science Foundation and the National Institutes of Health, require grant recipients to make their data public after a certain amount of time.
 The exact specifications regarding who, when and how to publish your data vary depending on the funding directorate and the exact nature of your research.
 Nonetheless, there has been a fundamental shift from keeping the data private to making it public.
 To ensure the usability of the data and protection of the subjects participating in the study, grant applicants are required to submit a Data Management or Data Sharing Plan.
+This plan is a brief outline of what data you will collect, how you will collect it, how you will keep it safe during the course of your project, and how and where you will make it public ally available.

-Funding Agency Guidelines
+Federal Funding Agency Guidelines

 OSTP Responses - A table summarizing the Federal public access policies